nate-s/quboWFC/README.md

-# Procedurla generation using Qunatum annealers
+# Procedural generation using Quantum annealers

 ## Disclaimer
 You can find the io page [here](https://nate-s.github.io/quboWFC/).
 This is a WIP.
 Updates coming soon are